jnmugerwa/repl/README.md

 **How To Use**

-Create a project ("project") with the main execution class extending REPLRunnable.
+Create a project ("program") with the main execution class extending REPLRunnable.
 Within this execution class you'll need to create Commands that capture your project's functionality.
 Then, create a Map of keywords to Command instances and store for access by the REPL.